gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 title: How Gatsby Works with GitHub Pages
 ---

 GitHub pages is a service offered by GitHub that allows hosting for websites configured straight from the repository.
-A Gatsby site can be hosted on GitHub pages with just a few configurations to the codebase and the repository's settings.
+A Gatsby site can be hosted on GitHub pages with having just a few tweaks to the codebase as well as the repository settings.

 You can publish your site on GitHub pages several different ways: